scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ## Routing

-SCION provides path-aware inter-domain routing between SCION ASes across the Internet.
+SCION provides path-aware inter-domain routing between SCION ASes.
 The SCION Control Plane is responsible for discovering these inter-domain paths and making them available to the endpoints within the ASes.

 SCION inter-domain routing operates on two levels: within an ISD which is called *intra*-ISD routing, and between ISDs which is called *inter*-ISD routing.
 Both levels use *Path Segment Construction Beacons (PCBs)* to explore network paths.
 A PCB is initiated by a core AS and then disseminated either within an ISD to explore intra-ISD paths, or among core ASes to explore core paths across different ISDs.